SekharSunkara6/Crypto-Price-Monitor/README.md

 Design and develop a cryptocurrency tracking application as a mobile-first responsive web app using the SPA.

+# It was an react based poject, so create react app in file repository.
+  npx create-react-app my-app

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).